hailocab/go-geoindex/README.md

 ## Overview

 Splits the earth surface in a grid.
-At each cell we can store data, such as list of points, count of points, etc. It can do KNearest and Within queries.
+At each cell we can store data, such as list of points, count of points, etc. It can do KNearest and Range queries.

 ### Demo